-Any serious student attempting to better understand the nature, methods, and justification of science will value Alex Rosenberg’s and Lee McIntyre’s updated and substantially revised Fourth Edition of Philosophy of Science: A Contemporary Introduction.
-Weaving lucid explanations with clear analyses, the volume is as a much-used, thematically-oriented introduction to the field.
+Any serious student attempting to better understand the nature, methods, and justification of science will value Alex Rosenberg and Lee McIntyre’s updated and substantially revised fourth edition of Philosophy of Science: A Contemporary Introduction.
+Weaving lucid explanations with clear analyses, the volume is a much- used, thematically oriented introduction to the field.

-The Fourth Edition has been thoroughly rewritten based on instructor and student feedback, to improve readability and accessibility, without sacrificing depth.
-It, however, retains all of the logically structured, extensive coverage of earlier editions, which the journal Teaching Philosophy called, "the industry standard" and "essential reading" in a 2010 review.
+The fourth edition has been thoroughly rewritten based on instructor and student feedback, to improve readability and accessibility, without sacrificing depth.
+It retains, however, all of the logically structured, extensive coverage of earlier editions, which a review in the journal Teaching Philosophy called “the industry standard” and “essential reading.”

 Key Features of the Fourth Edition:

 - Revised and rewritten for readability based on feedback from student and instructor surveys.

 - Updated text on the problem of underdetermination, social science, and the realism/antirealism debate.